Jin (mass)

 The jin (斤 (斤, jīn)) (Note: Alternatively romanized as gan in Cantonese, kin in Taiwanese Hokkian and Japanese, and geun in Korean.) or catty (from Malay kati) is a traditional Chinese unit of mass used across East and Southeast Asia, notably for weighing food and other groceries.
-Related units include the picul (dan or shi), equal to 100 jin, and the tael (liang), which is 1/16 of a jin.
-The stone (also dan or shi) is a former unit used in Hong Kong equal to 120 jin, and a gwan is 30 jin.
-The jin is still used in Southeast Asia as a unit of measurement in some contexts, especially by the significant Overseas Chinese populations across the region, particularly in Malaysia and Singapore.
+Related units include the picul (dan or shi), equal to 100 catties, and the tael (liang), which is 1/16 of a catty.
+The stone (also dan or shi) is a former unit used in Hong Kong equal to 120 catties, and a gwan is 30 jin.
+The catty is still used in Southeast Asia as a unit of measurement in some contexts, especially by the significant Overseas Chinese populations across the region, particularly in Malaysia and Singapore.